pgrunde/points/README.md

 # The main function

-Every application which compiles and runs will have a `main()` function whose job is to start off your program.
-Libraries, called packages in Go, do not have a main function, they just give you cool functions and tools to play with in your own app- we're going to only use packages that come from Go's [powerful standard library](https://golang.org/pkg/#stdlib), which is like a huge collection of tools that comes with Go itself.
+Every application which compiles and runs will have a `main()` function (a thing that runs code), whose job is to start off your program.
+Go code that does not compile and run, that is they have no `main()` function, are libraries, called packages in Go.
+They give you cool tools someone else wrote which you can play with in your own app- we're going to only use packages that come from Go's [powerful standard library](https://golang.org/pkg/#stdlib), which is a huge collection of packages that comes with Go itself.
+They allow you to build and hack with all kinds of things like [images](https://golang.org/pkg/image/), [cryptopgraphy](https://golang.org/pkg/crypto/), [encoding](https://golang.org/pkg/encoding/), or even [the Internet](https://golang.org/pkg/net/).

 Each Go file begins with a package declaration that says to your application "*Hey App, all the contents of this here file belong to this package.*" The beginning of our program, the file containing the `main()` function, lives in `package main`.
 If you [tested your Go installation](https://golang.org/doc/install#testing), you should have seen something like this:
 ```